ajuarezse/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 This is the back-end portion of the WTWR project, a comprehensive application designed to assist users in selecting suitable attire based on real-time weather conditions.
-Now running on Google cloud services, it serves as the foundation for the application, handling data storage, retrieval, and processing.
+Now running on Google cloud services, this back-end serves as the foundation for the application, handling data storage, retrieval, and processing.
 It leverages robust technologies to ensure efficient and reliable performance.

 By integrating with a weather API, the backend fetches up-to-date weather information and uses it to recommend appropriate clothing options.
 It also provides features for user management, clothing item management, and a liking system, enhancing the overall user experience.